BBelcher9/Terminal_Go_Fish/README.md

 # TerminalGoFish

 A command-line version of the classic card game Go Fish, implemented in Python.

-Note: This was purposely built without global variables as a challenge to encourage passing values, with the exception of the "NEWDECK" variable.
+Note: This was purposely built serving as a lightly humorous demonstration and without global variables as a challenge to encourage passing values, with the exception of the "NEWDECK" variable.

 ## Table of Contents